konrad1977/swift-development/README.md

 ## Swift Development Mode

-The package includes `swift-development-mode`, a minor mode that provides a unified keymap across all Swift-related buffers (Swift files, .strings files, and iOS simulator output buffers).
+The package includes `swift-development-mode`, a minor mode that provides a unified keymap and hook system across all Swift-related buffers (Swift files, .strings files, and iOS simulator output buffers).

 ### Activation

 The mode automatically activates for:
-- Swift source files (`swift-ts-mode`)
+- Swift source files (both `swift-mode` and `swift-ts-mode`)
 - Localizeable .strings files (`localizeable-mode`)
 - iOS simulator output buffers

+### Unified Hook System

+All Swift-related setup functions (auto-warm cache, auto-show preview, etc.) use `swift-development-mode-hook` for consistent initialization across both traditional `swift-mode` and tree-sitter `swift-ts-mode`.
+This ensures features work reliably regardless of which Swift mode you use.

 ### Key Bindings